Designing devices that move begins with understanding the physics of forces.

 Mechanical Engineering at Swinburne

-Mechanical engineering degrees at Swinburne are an opportunity to explore the design of technology with physical motion.
-Join Team Swinburne and design, build and test an electric race car.
-Hear from students and staff about opportunities to work with industry and apply what you’ve learned.
+Mechanical engineering degrees are an opportunity to explore the design of technology with physical motion.
+Join Team Swinburne as they go beyond the classroom and design build and test an electric race care.
+Hear from staff and students about opportunities to work with industry and apply what you’ve learned.

 PhD candidate Shashank Arora wins 2017 Sir George Julius medal for paper reviewing safety risks in electric vehicle battery packaging design.